Comprehensive megafauna guide (2024)

 Attacks

 • Spins and chases you, meleeing if it reaches you.
-Legion does this when you retreat.
+Legion does this when you retreat, or when you hold your ground.
+This is the attack during which you hit it.

 Swarmer Beacon